Interests: Incidence Geometry, Combinatorics, Spectral Graph Theory, and Polynomial Methods.

 Using the expander mixing lemma, we prove the first non-trivial upper bound on the size of a minimal t-fold blocking set in a finite projective plane.
 This generalises a classical result of Bruen and Thas.
 The techniques used also give new proofs of some old and new results in finite geometry.
 We talk about the sharpness of our result, some constructions, and generalizations.

 On regular induced subgraphs of generalized polygons.
-With John Bamberg and Gordon Royle. https://arxiv.org/abs/1708.01095
+With John Bamberg and Gordon Royle. arXiv.

-A simultaneous generalization of theorems of Chevalley-Warning and Morlaye-Joly.
-With Ioulia M. Baoulina and Pete L. Clark.
-To be submitted soon.
+A generalization of the of Chevalley-Warning theorem.
+With Ioulia N. Baoulina and Pete L. Clark. arXiv.

 - On semi-finite hexagons of order (2,t) containing a subhexagon of order 2, at the Fourth Irsee Conference (2014), slides.